New York Attorney General Letitia James sues Trump and The Trump Organization, seeking end to their business in the state and $250 million in relief

 "It is abundantly clear that the Attorney General's Office has exceeded its statutory authority by prying into transactions where absolutely no wrongdoing has taken place," Habba said.
 "We are confident that our judicial system will not stand for this unchecked abuse of authority, and we look forward to defending our client against each and every one of the Attorney General's meritless claims."

+"The number of grossly inflated asset values is staggering, affecting most if not all of the real estate holdings in any given year," James' office wrote in the complaint.

+It alleged Trump and the company used "objectively false assumptions and blatantly improper methodologies with the intent and purpose of falsely and fraudulently inflating Mr. Trump's net worth to obtain beneficial financial terms from lenders and insurers."

-The complaint accuses the company of more than 200 instances of false asset valuations.
-In one instance highlighted in the complaint, James' office said Trump's company said a dozen rent stabilized apartments in Trump Park Avenue were listed on corporate paperwork as being worth more than $49.5 million.
-In fact, James' office said, they had been appraised at a combined $750,000.
+In one instance highlighted in the complaint, the state claims Trump's company said a dozen rent stabilized apartments in Trump Park Avenue were listed on corporate paperwork as being worth more than $49.5 million.
+In fact, the suit says, they had been appraised at a combined $750,000.

+In another example, the complaint says that a property in suburban New York known as "Seven Springs" was appraised by a bank at $25 million, and the next year $30 million.
+The complaint said Trump's company valued it as high as $291 million in financial paperwork.

 James' office launched its civil probe in 2019 after Michael Cohen, Trump's former lawyer, testified to Congress, raising questions about whether the Trump Organization "had issued fraudulent financial statements," according to court filings related to the investigation.
 The initial focus of the investigation was on whether the Trump Organization inflated the valuations of assets while seeking loans and insurance coverage and deflated the value of other assets to reduce tax liability.